MagdalenaStopka/Employees_MVC/README.md

 4. Press F5 to initialize code

-At the moment the application doean't meet all requriemnts but I hope I would be able to fix it one day.
+At the moment the application doean't meet all requriemnts but I hope I will be able to fix it one day.

 Thank You for Your time